If there is one regulation we can partially convert into code, it’s tax.

 - Tax and accounting asset management and control chains.

-Simplify first before securing controllable tax regulations as code through blockchain-based technology
+Artificial Intelligence in tax administration: Simplify first before securing controllable tax regulations as code through blockchain-based technology

 It is no secret that software will rule the world.
 Telecom networks are moving to software-defined networks and data centers are moving to a hyper-converged data center infrastructure, and the same is expected for the regulatory production process.
 We need to move towards software and AI-defined regulations and execute tax policy directives more than in other fields— for what it represents internationally in terms of gross GDP impact on any country in the world, and because it fits the purpose well (as indicated earlier).

 Once we do the necessary preliminary work to greatly simplify international tax principles, we’ll need to reduce some segments of tax regulations to a machine-learning mode so every tax regulatory body will have a “legislation as code” portion.
 When this challenging—but possible—task is complete, we’ll need to shift our attention to the issue of algorithmic governance, although this is clearly further out: